Pixel-Pushers-1/MonoZelda/README.md

 - Use Item -> F
 - Player Attack -> Z or N
 - Mute Game Sound -> M
-- Change Room -> Left Click on Door
+- Pause/Inventory -> I or Esc

 # Special Notes
 - For pushable blocks, keep pushing into the block for a few seconds for functionality